 - Smoking tobacco

-- Cutting feedings short (instead of letting baby decide when he/she’s done)
+- Cutting feedings short (instead of letting the baby decide when he/she’s done)

 - Scheduling feedings rather than feeding on demand